 Emerging and mid-career visual artists, 25 years and older, who are African or of the Diaspora are eligible to apply.
 Applicants must demonstrate a significant body of work that reflects their active commitment to their practice.
 While one is not required to have an extensive history of exhibitions, we do require demonstrable proof of a devoted practice and understanding of how one’s work fits into a discussion of contemporary African art.

-The applicant selected will be chosen without preference over race, color, gender, national or ethnic origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression.
+Within the criteria listed above the artist selected will be chosen without preference over race, color, gender, national or ethnic origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression.

 Must I have earned an MFA to apply?